nesi/support-docs/docs/Scientific_Computing/HPC_Software_Environment/Configuring_Dask-MPI_jobs.md

 ## Dask workers have low memory usage and no parallelisation

 This case is straightforward to set up.
-Use the following example to run a workload with 1 scheduler rank and 4 worker ranks.
+Use the following example to run a workload with 1 scheduler rank and 6 worker ranks.
 Each rank will be given 1 GB of memory and a single (logical) core.

+    #!/bin/bash
     #SBATCH --time=01:00:00
-    #SBATCH --hint=multithread
-    #SBATCH --ntasks=5
+    #SBATCH --ntasks=6
     #SBATCH --cpus-per-task=1
     #SBATCH --mem-per-cpu=1G

+    module purge
+    module load Python/3.9.9-gimkl-2020a

     srun python mydaskprogram.py